oroinc/documentation/user/back-office/sales/rfq/index.rst

 .. hint:: This section is part of the :ref:`RFQ and Quote Management <concept-guide-rfq-quotes>` topic that provides a general understanding of the RFQ and quote concepts in OroCommerce.

 :term:`RFQs (Requests for quotes) <Request for Quote>` are used by sales representatives to assist customers and meet their needs through negotiations on a better price, more convenient quantities of products, or additional services.
-Once a customer submits a request for quotes in the Oro storefront, it immediately becomes available in the Oro back-office.
+Once a customer submits a request for a quote in the Oro storefront, it immediately becomes available in the Oro back-office.

-Prior to starting your work with RFQs, make sure that you have:
+Before starting your work with RFQs, make sure that you have:

-1. **Configured RFQ related workflows** --- activate or deactivate the RFQ :ref:`workflows <doc--workflows--actions--system>` that control the interactions between the storefront and the back-office.
-These workflows help buyers and sales managers run the process automatically and provide the corresponding status upon this interaction.
+1. **Configured RFQ-related workflows** --- activate or deactivate the RFQ :ref:`workflows <doc--workflows--actions--system>` that control the interactions between the storefront and the back-office.
+These workflows help buyers, and sales managers run the process automatically and provide the corresponding status upon this interaction.

    .. image:: /user/img/sales/rfq/rfq_1.png
       :alt: Illustrate two RFQ-related workflows in the system configuration